subtopic 2.2: Energy and biomass in ecosystems

 - Complexity of Relationships:

-- Interconnectedness: The interconnected nature of food webs highlights the dependence of species on one another for energy and nutrients, demonstrating the ecosystem's resilience and stability.
+- Interconnectedness: Food webs highlight species interdependence for energy and nutrients, demonstrating ecosystem resilience and stability.

 - Direction of Energy Flow:

-- Arrows Indicating Flow: In both food chains and food webs, arrows are used to indicate the direction of energy flow and the transfer of biomass.
-The arrows point from the food source to the consumer, showing the pathway of energy as it moves through the ecosystem.
+- Arrows: Arrows show the direction of energy flow from food source to consumer, tracing energy as it moves through the ecosystem.

-- Energy Transfer: The direction of the arrows also signifies the transfer of organic matter and energy from producers to various levels of consumers, ultimately reaching decomposers.
+- Energy Transfer: Arrows indicate the transfer of organic matter from producers to various consumers, eventually reaching decomposers.

 - Feeding at Multiple Trophic Levels: